 What’s the Process?

 The following is the basic procedure for DIY upholstery: Remove the object you’re going to upholster first, such as by flipping a chair over and disassembling and extracting the cushion.
 Cut a piece of batting to fit the seat’s shape and size and place it on top.
 Cover it with a big piece of cloth with plenty of overhangs, and flip the entire seat-batting-fabric combination over.
 In order to trap the batting inside, drag the fabric’s loose edges taut and staple them to the rear side of the surface.
-There are countless tutorials for this technique on YouTube; here’s one that’s simple and straightforward.
+There are countless tutorials for this technique on YouTube that are simple and straightforward.

 This stapled end can be kept messy in several cases—you won’t be able to see it on the underneath of a chair seat or a bench—but if you’d like to cover it perfectly, grab an upholstery tack strip, the second piece of fabric, and your staple gun.